Priygupt13/linux/README.md

    * sudo virt-manager

 4. Now we created a test file in nested VM to test our functionalities.
 In our test file, we mov $0x4FFFFFFC to eax and we are executing CPUID in to get back results of the new leaf function.

+5. Compile the test.c file and verify the output

 ![Compile](https://raw.githubusercontent.com/phanisaimunipalli/cmpe283-vt/main/screenshots/image1.png)